AVEVA/AVEVA-Samples/Python/readme.md

 * params has the starting and ending key value of the window
 			Ex: For a time index, params:endIndex=<*end_time*>&startIndex=<*start_time*>

-## Bonus: Deleting Types and Streams
+## Cleanup: Deleting Types, Behaviors, and Streams

-Deleting Streams and types can be achieved by a DELETE REST call and passing the corresponding ID
+In order to run the sample again in the future without name collisions, the sample does some cleanup at the end.
+Deleting streams, stream behaviors, and types can be achieved by a DELETE REST call and passing the corresponding ID

 ```python
  conn.request("DELETE", "/qi/streams/" + stream_id,